 If you have significant physical or psychological pain you may be fearful of examinations; this is reasonable and understandable.
 Communicate this fear clearly to your doctor, and make sure that you trust them to be gentle and to stop if asked.
 You don’t have to submit to a painful or degrading examination, so do call a stop if needed and it’s totally fine to ask for a friend or chaperone to be present.

-If you can’t find the help you need then book a Telehealth consultation with one of WellFemme’s female doctors to discuss whether your sexual pain may be related to menopause, and what treatments are best suited to you.
+If you can’t find the help you need then then book a Telehealth consultation with an expert WellFemme menopause doctor to discuss whether your sexual pain may be related to menopause, and what treatments are best suited to you.